-Install Closure Plate Oil Seal
+Install Oil Seal in Oil Pan

-Oil Seal Depth

-- Check to make sure there are no nicks or burrs in crankshaft bore of closure plate. - Apply a light coat of engine oil to outside diameter of oil seal. - 3.
-Drive oil seal into closure plate using a seal driver.
-Make sure oil seal is installed straight and true in bore to depth shown.
+Check to make sure that there are no nicks or burrs in crankshaft bore of oil pan.

+Apply a light coat of engine oil to outside diameter of oil seal.

+3. Drive oil seal into oil pan using a seal driver.
+Make sure oil seal is installed straight and true in bore, to depth shown.